Da Vinci Science Center: Nano Exhibits

 Nanotechnology refers to studying objects that are only a few atoms wide.
 At the center's Nano Exhibits, visitors learn the basic behind this field and get a glimpse at how it is used in our modern world.
 Visitors also get to apply what they learn themselves, building large replicas of carbon nanotubes and a feature the center calls "Balance Our Nano Future".

 Newton Chairs

 Newton's popular Second Law of Motion is expressed as f = ma, or force equal mass times acceleration.
-That's what visitors experience here.
-The Newton Chairs are just chairs that roll back when visitors push each other.
+The Newton Chairs are chairs that roll back when visitors push each other.
 The simple design illustrates Newton's law – if two visitors apply the same force to each other (push each other), then the difference in their mass will create a proportional difference in their acceleration.
 In other words, if child does this with their parent, the child will travel back much faster because the same force input is acting against a smaller mass.